DallanQ/sleeping_gods_3/Manual.md

 B. Wriggle free of the rope bindings.
 STRENGTH 6 Fail: -3 health (Turn to A1)

-Action: Visit a Market Location The ship must be in the same region as a market location.
+#### Action: Visit a Market Location (page 15)
+The ship must be in the same region as a market location.

 Draw 7 cards from the market deck (market cards are adventure cards that you can purchase).
 You may purchase any number of them according to their cost listed in coins on the card near the card name.
 Place any that you purchase near the ship board, next to your other adventure cards, face up.
 Place any cards that you do not purchase from the market at the bottom of the market deck.

 Exception: If you purchase a weapon, equip it to one of your crew.
 Each crew member may equip any number of weapons.

-## Market Cards
+ Market Cards

-## Market Location
+ Market Location

 Action: Visit a Port The ship must be in the same region as a port.
 You may then perform any or all of the following actions once.
 (Port actions are listed on the port board.)